TilyBlooms

 Artificial insemination is a fertility treatment that involves inserting sperm into the female reproductive tract to facilitate conception.

-This process can be performed at a licensed fertility clinic or in the comfort of your home using a home insemination kit.
 The insemination process typically involves collecting a sperm sample, preparing it for insemination, and then inserting it into the female reproductive tract.

 There are several types of artificial insemination, with intrauterine insemination (IUI) and intracervical insemination (ICI) being the most common.